nitrictech/nitric/README.md

   - Queues
   - Key/Value Store
   - Storage & Buckets
-  - Authentication & Authorization

 Additional services on our roadmap include:

   - RDS
-  - Document DB
+  - Document Store
   - Configuration
   - Logging
+  - Authentication

+> If you have any requests or suggestions let us know in the issues.

 SDKs are available for many languages, providing an idiomatic wrapper around the gRPC client.